Changjiang Li Autonomous County

 Changjiang Li Autonomous County (formerly known by its Cantonese romanization name Cheongkong) is an autonomous county in Hainan, China.
-It is one of six counties of Hainan.
+It is one of the six counties of Hainan.
 Its postal code is 572700, and in 1999 its population was 225,131 people, largely made up of the Li people.

 The county seat is in Shilu Town.
 Shilu is known for a major iron ore deposit (the Shilu Iron Ore Mine, 石碌铁矿), which has been worked since the Japanese occupation of the island in the early 1940s.